-Bill Overton asked on my blog posting Learning About Cheese, “Can you really eat the mold on Brie?
-I’m always afraid to eat it, but I have a friend who knows a lot about food, who says it’s okay to eat”.
+Bill Overton asked on my blog posting Learning About Cheese, "Can you really eat the moldy brie cheese?
+I'm always afraid to eat it, but I have a friend who knows a lot about food, who says it's okay to eat".

-I’m not sure if Bill was referring to the outside rind (skin, crust) on Brie which is a mold in itself or if a mold develops on the outside skin.
-Let’s start by looking more closely at Brie.
+I'm not sure if Bill was referring to the outside rind (skin, crust) on Brie, a mold in itself, or if it develops on the outer skin.
+So let's start by looking more closely at Brie.

-Brie is a soft-ripened cow’s mild cheese that is said to have a bloomy rind.
-It gets its name from the town it originated in France.
-The outside casing is a white mold that often has an ammonia smell to it that makes it unappealing to some.
+Brie is a soft-ripened cow's mild cheese that is said to have a bloomy rind.
+It gets its name from the town it originated in, France.
+The outside casing is a white mold that often has an ammonia smell, making it unappealing to some.

-Brie is made much like other cheeses, that is rennet is added to raw milk, heated to the right temperature and then cast into molds and allowed to drain for hours.
-It is then removed from the molds, salted and sprayed with a “good” mold like Penicillium candidum.
+Brie is made much like other cheeses; rennet is added to raw milk, heated to the right temperature, and then cast into molds and allowed to drain for hours.
+It is then removed from the molds, salted, and sprayed with a "good" mold like Penicillium candidum.
 It is then aged in a cellar for four to five weeks.

-It is during this time the cheese ripens from the outside in because of the mold that has been introduced to the surface of the cheese.
-As Steven Jenkins’ Cheese Primer says, “The bacteria slowly penetrate the interior, turning it from a chalky, crumbly, bland cheese into a soft, nearly liquid wonder.”
+During this time, the cheese ripens from the outside in because of the mold that has been introduced to the surface of the cheese.
+As Steven Jenkins' Cheese Primer says, "The bacteria slowly penetrate the interior, turning it from a chalky, crumbly, bland cheese into a soft, nearly liquid wonder."

 Absolutely!
-That is of course you don’t have any mold allergies.
-Most doctors would advise you to stay away from soft cheeses like Brie, Roquefort, Gorgonzola, Camembert or any other mold-ripened cheese if you have a mold allergy.
+That is, of course, you don't have any mold allergies.
+However, most doctors advise you to avoid soft cheeses like Brie, Roquefort, Gorgonzola, Camembert, or any other mold-ripened cheese if you have a mold allergy.

-The other thing to consider is if you like the flavor of the crust.
+The other thing to consider is if you like the crust's flavor.
 Some people think the white moldy crust on Brie has the most flavor.
-Others don’t like it at all and go right for the soft center.
+Others don't like it at all and go right for the soft center.
 When I serve brie at a party, I leave the crust on and let my guests decide for themselves.

-I asked Cheeseman Jack about eating the crust on Brie and here is what he had to say, ” It is really a matter of taste.
-There are those people who would never eat it and others who enjoy the texture and strong flavoring rind may supply.
-Washed rinds, natural rinds, should never be eaten.”
+I asked Cheeseman Jack about eating the crust on Brie, and here is what he said: " It is a matter of taste.
+Some people would never eat it and others enjoy the texture and strong flavoring rind may supply.
+Washed rinds, natural rinds, should never be eaten."